matthieugomez/AiyagariContinuousTime.jl/README.md

 # Bansal Yaron

-The package solves the PDE corresponding to the long run risk model of Bansal-Yaron (2004).
+The package solves the PDE associated with the long run risk model of Bansal-Yaron (2004).
+This long run risk model is generally solved by log-linearization, which assumes that the price dividend is linear in state variables.
+Solving directly the PDE shows that the price-dividend actually displays substantial non linearity wrt volatility.
 The choice of parameters follows Bansal-Yaron- Kiku (2007).
-While this model is generally solved by log-linearization, the solution of the PDE is non linear in volatility.

 ```julia